 It’s Friday afternoon at Share Radio, which means it’s time for us to hook up with Claer Barrett, Personal Finance Editor at the Financial Times to discuss stories from the publication, as she puts together stories for Saturday’s FT Money section.

-Share Senior Analyst Ed Bowsher joins Georgie Frost in the studio to discuss the biggest finance stories of the last 24 hours.
-On the agenda today, Barclays 100 per cent mortgage, Sainsbury’s fall in annual profits, challenger banks.
-Consuming Issues goes out with Georgie Frost every day from 9 to 12 on Share Radio
+Share Radio's senior analyst Ed Bowsher joins Georgie Frost in the studio to discuss the biggest finance stories of the last 24 hours.
+On the agenda today, the tobacco companies lose their court case, while Whirlpool tumble dryers catch fire as the average household will have to pay more in their annual bills, plus much more.
+Consuming Issues goes out with Georgie Frost every day from 9 to 12 on Share Radio.

 Its mental health week.
 Many people living with mental health issues fear talking about it in the workplace.
 But that can leave them without support and unprotected.
 Joining Georgie is Employment Lawyer Paula Chan from the law firm Slater and Gordon.

 Would you take your to work for a day?
 New research has shown our canine colleagues can improve staff wellbeing and productivity.
 One report says workers become less stressed and more trusting with each other after playing with a dog.
 And it’s proven to work!
 Nestlé began allowing its 1,000-plus employees to bring their dogs into its headquarters well over a year ago and so far 56 staff have joined the Nestlé’s Pets at Work programme.
 Award winning journalist Donna Ferguson joins Georgie.